 So, if you’re planning an Industrial IoT project rollout, make sure your IIoT gateway includes Edge Computing capabilities.
 Why?
 You’ll cut down the number of devices you need to deploy and earn higher reliability, lower latency and better security when transferring data to and from multiple remote sites.
 Most importantly, you’ll get the flexibility you need to customize your solution to fit your project parameters.

-What Can RAD Do for Your Industrial IoT Project?
+What RAD Provides for Your Industrial IoT Project

-To help you with your Industrial IoT (IIoT) roll out, we offer ruggedized, multiservice and compact IIoT gateways with Edge Computing, a VPN aggregator and advanced security information and event management (SIEM).
-RAD’s IIoT solution hosts both networking and non-networking functions on the same hardware, to reduce the number of devices in the network and increase security and reliability.
+To help you with your Industrial IoT (IIoT) roll out, such as for Remote Asset Monitoring or DVR/DVS, we offer ruggedized, multiservice and compact IIoT gateways with Edge Computing, a VPN aggregator and advanced security information and event management (SIEM).
+The RAD end-to-end IIoT solution hosts both networking and non-networking functions on the same hardware, reducing the number of devices in the network, in turn increasing security and reliability.

 If it’s PLC functionality you need, there’s the SecFlow-1v-PLC.
 It features PLC capabilities and makes the external PLC redundant.
 This has a two-fold advantage: Less boxes and overall better cyber security, as no one can physically access the PLCs since they are fully contained within the IIoT gateway.
 With built-in security and high-availability for applications controlling mission-critical operations, it presents an all-in-one solution for automation applications in the oil and gas, water and power utilities, industry 4.0 and building automation sectors.
 Securely connect digital inputs and outputs, analog inputs, Ethernet/IP or serial RTUs, cameras, and more over LTE or fiber networks – either public or private.